 Maritime, trade and transportation touch on practically every aspect of our lives.
 Taken together, they are the driving industry in not only Louisiana, but across the country and around the world.
 Because this industry affects every business in one form or another, I strive to help clients understand and navigate the complex statutes and regulations governing this industry, and its ever-changing global landscape.

-Cole Callihan’s practice encompasses maritime/transportation and customs matters as well as products liability with an emphasis on drug and medical device.
-He advises companies on their compliance with maritime and transportation laws and regulations before the US Coast Guard (USCG), the US Customs and Border Protection (CBP), the Maritime Administration (MARAD), the Federal Maritime Commission (FMC) and the Federal Motor Carrier Safety Administration (FMCSA).
+Cole Callihan’s practice focuses primarily on regulatory matters covering maritime, transportation, customs and international trade.
+Cole advises companies on their compliance with laws and regulations before the US Coast Guard (USCG), the US Customs and Border Protection (CBP), the Maritime Administration (MARAD), the Federal Maritime Commission (FMC) and the Federal Motor Carrier Safety Administration (FMCSA).

-Cole counsels companies on Jones Act and American Fisheries Act compliance, manning requirements on the outer continental shelf, B1-OCS visas, and vessel entrance and clearance reporting requirements.
-Clients turn to Cole to represent them before CBP on seizures and penalties involving vessel and merchandise reporting violations and allegations of trademark infringement.
-He also represents clients before CBP on ruling requests involving coastwise trade.
+Cole also counsels companies on Jones Act and American Fisheries Act compliance, manning requirements on the outer continental shelf, B1-OCS visas, and vessel entrance and clearance reporting requirements.
+He has obtained favorable rulings from CBP on coastwise trade issues.

-Additionally, Cole advises and represents clients on a range of transactional matters including marine terminal operating agreements and their compliance with FMC regulations, vessel sale agreements, US and foreign vessel documentation, public-private-partnership agreements and charter agreements.
+Additionally, Cole advises clients on a range of transactional matters including marine terminal operating agreements and their compliance with FMC regulations, vessel sale agreements, US and foreign vessel documentation, and charter agreements.

 “ The practice of law provides me the wonderful opportunity to work with a variety of industries and individuals, all with unique legal problems.
 It is with this eagerness and enthusiasm that I approach each legal issue, no matter how large or small. ”